The monodromy of unit-root $F$-isocrystals with geometric origin: Introduction

 \subsection{Acknowledgments}

-We would like to thank Daqing Wan for his encouragement and enthusiasm for this work, as well as for several insightful discussions.
+We thank Daqing Wan for his encouragement and enthusiasm for this work, as well as for several insightful discussions.
 It should be noted that his conjecture was a major motivation for us pursuing this work.
-We would also like to acknowledge Kiran Kedlaya, with whom we had several discussions about the Drinfeld-Kedlaya theorem and slope filtrations.
-Finally, we would like to thank Raju Krishnamoorthy for several useful discussions and Liang Xiao for some helpful comments.
+We also acknowledge Kiran Kedlaya, with whom we had several discussions about the Drinfeld-Kedlaya theorem and slope filtrations.
+We have had several useful discussions with Raju Krishnamoorthy.
+Finally, we would like to thank Liang Xiao for some helpful comments on an earlier version of this manuscript and we would like to thank an anonymous referee for many helpful suggestions.